ServiceNowEvents/GuidebookTemplate/README.md

 # Help!

 ## Office Hours
-Jason, Dave & Josh will be holding office hours to answer any questions you may have about Markdown, VSCode or other technical issues you may encounter while authoring your guidebooks.
+Jason & Dave will be holding office hours to answer any questions you may have about Markdown, VSCode or other technical issues you may encounter while authoring your guidebooks.

+Dave: Fridays at 12 PM EST / 9 AM PST - https://servicenow-cmr.webex.com/meet/Dave.Slusher